 The Assembly Commission is seeking the views of Assembly Members, other stakeholders and members of the public on a proposal to change the name of the National Assembly for Wales.

-For more information on the changing role and responsibilities of the Assembly, and how it might change its name, please read the consultation document.
+More information about the changing role and responsibilities of the Assembly is available in the consultation document.

 Should you wish to speak to someone regarding this consultation, please use the below contact details: